mattwach/matrix_clock/README.md

 This simple function simply clears the `led` array to zero which effectively turns off the display.

-Showing actual patterns will generally require use of the other parameters, such as `time_hhmm`.
+The `time_hhmm` provides the time as an integer.
+For example, 1:45 AM would be represented as `0145` and 1:45 PM would be represented as `1345`.

-The `frame_index` parameter can be useful for initilization.
+The `frame_index` parameter can be useful for initialization.
 It is always set to `0` when the display mode is made active.

 The `settings` structure has several potentially-useful fields but especially useful is getting the user preference for LED brightness: